-Multicultural Student Services is a comprehensive office that assists with the educational, cultural, social and personal needs of all students, with special emphasis on ethnic, gender, and minority issues.
-The primary focus of the office is to develop leaders and scholars and to create campus-wide awareness of socio-economic issues and to bridge the gap between students and faculty.
-The office also provides person support, leadership development, professional development and a diverse resource library.
-The Multicultural Center works with the International Office to host several fun and exciting events throughout the year, including:
+Multicultural Student Services assists with the educational, cultural, social and personal needs of all students, with special emphasis on ethnic, gender and minority issues.
+The primary focus is to develop leaders and scholars and to create campus-wide awareness of socio-economic issues, while bridging the gap between students and faculty.
+We also provide personal support, leadership development, professional development, and a diverse resource library.
+Multicultural Student Services works with the International Office to host several fun and exciting events throughout the year, including:

 - International Night

 - Hispanic Heritage Month Celebration

 - World AIDS Observance